SumiSastri/dev-blogs/docs/computer-code/part4-object-oriented-programming.md

 State - or the data held in an object is managed and either read or updated.
 To read state, objects have getter methods and to mutate or update state they have setter methods.
 The methods or functions defined in an object define the behaviours of the object.

 For example, an object in JavaScript contains the state or data of the person Jack Jones.
 To calculate his Body Mass Index, a method or function is used.
-A method, according to Tusa, is an operation that can be executed on an object.
+A method, according to Tusa[2], is an operation that can be executed on an object.

 ```JavaScript
 const person = {